Twisted Edwards curve

 In algebraic geometry, the twisted Edwards curves are plane models of elliptic curves, a generalisation of Edwards curves introduced by Bernstein, Birkner, Joye, Lange and Peters in 2008.
 The curve set is named after mathematician Harold M. Edwards.
-Elliptic curves are important in public key cryptography and twisted Edwards curves are at the heart of an electronic signature scheme called EdDSA that offers high performance while avoiding security problems that have surfaced in other digital signature schemes.
+Elliptic curves are important in public key cryptography and twisted Edwards curves are at the heart of a digital signature scheme called EdDSA that offers high performance while avoiding security problems that have surfaced in other digital signature schemes.

 Definition

 A twisted Edwards curve $E_{E,a,d}$ over a field $\mathbb{K}$ with characteristic not equal to 2 (that is, no element is its own additive inverse) is an affine plane curve defined by the equation: